Cacti/documentation/Data-Sources.md

 graph for each interface, and you then add the **In/Out Bits with 95th Percential** for each interface, you would still only have 24 data sources.

-Keeping on top of the amount of data sources you have is important as the larger the amount of data sources you have the more resources you will need to allocate to your server.
+Keeping on top of the amount of data sources you have is important as the more data sources you have the more resources you will need to allocate to your server.

-You can see how many data sources are associated with a single device by going to managment then click on devices.
+You can see how many data sources are associated with a single device by going to managment then clicking on devices.

 ![device datasources](images/cacti_device_datasource.JPG)

-You can also see the total amount of data sources by checking the poller stats on the system Click the log tab and filter by stats and lookout for the below messege
+You can also see the total amount of data sources by checking the poller stats on the system.
+Click the log tab and filter by stats and lookout for the below messege

 ```console